How to write presentations using Bruce the Presentation Tool

 Page Layout

 The page layout may also be defined on the fly.
-Unlike the stylesheet which may be modified, the page layout must be specified entirely with each directive.
+Unlike the stylesheet which may be modified in-place, the page layout must be specified entirely with each directive.
 The layout directive applies to the current and subsequent pages.
-The layout also controls the placement of the page title.

-A blank layout directive ..layout:: will result in the default layout having a white layout and the page title centered at the top of the page.
+A blank layout directive ..layout:: will result in the default white background and no other decoration.

 quad-based decoration